-- All vomiting and diarrhoea must have stopped for 48 hours before the child returns to the Centre (Public Health ruling).
-This includes food poisoning, to allow children time to recover.
-Visit the Public Health Services - Southland for more information.
+- All vomiting and diarrhoea must have stopped for 48 hours before the child returns to KidzWay (Public Health ruling), to allow time to recover.
+This includes food poisoning.

 - Children need to be away the first 24 hours after starting a course of antibiotics in order for the medicine to take effect and to ensure there are no reactions.

-- Your child can return to the centre 24 hours after having a high temperature (37.5+oC).
+- Your child can return to KidzWay 24 hours after having a high temperature (37.5+°C).

 - If we become concerned about your child, we may seek medical aid.